whage/thesis/thesis.md

 ...

 ## Summary
-In my own experience, a statically typed language is clearly a better tool for writing good, working software.
+In my own experience, a statically typed language is a better tool for writing good, working software.
-I am surprised at the lack of evidence that can back this claim. **TODO: revise!**
+I am surprised at the lack of evidence that can back this claim.
+In my view (which might change in the future) dynamic languages do have their place which is small-scale sofware development, typically small services or scripts that are not expected to grow much.
+The small size usually means a smaller "input space", less things to go wrong and less things in which a static type system might really help and on the other hand, being free from type constraints increases the speed of development.

-Dynamic languages offer a low barrier to entry and apparent agility that provides quick results with short development times.
+Dynamic languages offer a low barrier to entry and agility that provides quick results with short development times.

-Many originally dynamic languages (javascript, python, ruby, php) however added support for some form of optional typing later in their development. **TODO: revise!**
+Many originally dynamic languages (javascript, python, ruby, php) seem to be adding support for some form of optional typing later in their development, this suggests a dissatisfaction with dynamic typing as projects grow larger.

+**TODO: continue!**

 # Suggestions for further research